Non-Disclosure Agreement Template, Free Download 2026

 When Do You Need a Non-Disclosure Agreement?

-You are about to share proprietary business information, financial projections, or a detailed business plan with potential investors or venture capitalists during fundraising rounds and need legal assurance that your competitive intelligence remains protected.
+You are about to share proprietary business information, financial projections, or a detailed business plan with potential investors or venture capitalists during fundraising rounds and need an NDA form providing legal assurance that your competitive intelligence remains protected.

-Your company is hiring new employees, freelancers, or LLC members who will have access to trade secrets, customer databases, proprietary software code, pricing algorithms, or manufacturing processes that give your business a competitive edge.
+Your company is hiring new employees, freelancers, or LLC operating agreement members template who will have access to trade secrets, customer databases, proprietary software code, pricing algorithms, or manufacturing processes that give your business a competitive edge.

 Two companies are entering merger and acquisition discussions or due diligence and both sides must share sensitive financial records, customer contracts, intellectual property portfolios, and operational details that could be catastrophic if disclosed to competitors.

-A startup founder needs to discuss a novel product concept or technology with potential co-founders, advisors, or development partners before any formal service agreement or equity arrangement has been established.
+A startup founder needs an NDA sample to discuss a novel product concept or technology with potential co-founders, advisors, or development partners before any formal Free service agreement or equity arrangement has been established.

 Your business is exploring a strategic partnership, joint venture, or licensing arrangement where both parties must exchange market research, technology roadmaps, customer insights, and financial data to evaluate the viability of collaboration.